leahelha/IN4110/assignment5/README.md

 And then open the link that is given.
 There's your plot!
 Note this will also save the plot as an html file for you.

+Once you are in the browser, you may adjust the location and time range for the visualization of the data.